Best Horror Movies On Netflix: Review Of Netflix Original ‘Clinical’ And ‘It Follows’

 “[It] doesn’t try to get viewers to jump out of their seats.
 Instead, employing the time-honored technique of the ‘slow build,’ it pressures fingernails to dig into arm rests.
 Good horror films rely on suspense and tension, and this one has both elements aplenty…Horror movies that gets under your skin like It Follows does are rare events.”

 Where the last half of Netflix’s Clinical felt like slasher flicks of the ’80s, It Follows feels like the brilliant horror movies of yesteryear (like The Exorcist).
 The story takes place in modern time, but the filmmakers certainly made it feel like it takes place years ago.
-And the tension of the movie is relentless; even during the slower parts the audience won’t feel safe.
+And the tension of the movie is relentless; even during the slower parts, the audience won’t feel safe.

 OTHER HORROR MOVIE ARTICLES FROM THE INQUISITR